 Villa for Feng and Chen Partners Design Shanghai

 Guoqiang Feng and Yan Chen was recognized with the coveted Iron A' Design Award in 2021, a testament to excellence of their work Rui Fu Villa.

-For journalists seeking engaging content: Explore our press releases featuring Guoqiang Feng and Yan Chen's work, freely available for incorporation into your stories.
+Discover Guoqiang Feng and Yan Chen's journey through our press releases, available for all press members and journalists to use without restrictions.
 Press members can now immediately access 3 press releases.

 Rui Fu: A Zen-inspired Villa Designed by Guoqiang Feng and Yan Chen

-Access Guoqiang Feng and Yan Chen Newsroom for exclusive insights into distinguished design and laureled projects.
+Step into Guoqiang Feng and Yan Chen Newsroom for a showcase of exemplary design and recognized projects.

+Villa for Feng and Chen Partners Design Shanghai